General decoration

 ... at Christmas

 Christmas celebrates the birth of Jesus Christ.
-Nowadays, however, the festival is popularly known as the ‘festival of love’ or ‘festival of the family’.
-It begins on 24 December each year, although the actual feast day is 25 December.
-Some countries have also registered the 26th as a public holiday, which is then called St Stephen's Day.
-Today, Christmas is characterised above all by lavish gift-giving to family and friends.
-But it is also characterised by some great customs and decorations.
-For example, Christmas trees are put up in many households at Christmas and decorated with baubles, candles or fairy lights and many other decorative elements.
-Many people also decorate their flats and houses lavishly.
-Father Christmas is an important figure for the festive season.
-The figure can be traced back to St Nicholas, but it was the Coca-Cola Company that shaped his image today.
-He symbolises gift-giving at Christmas and is particularly popular with children.
-Long before Christmas, chocolate figures are on sale in every shop that sells food.
+Nowadays, however, the festival is popularly known as the "festival of love" or "festival of the family".
+It begins on December 24 each year, although the actual holiday is December 25.
+Some countries have also registered the 26th as a public holiday, which is then called St. Stephen's Day.
+Today, Christmas is characterized above all by lavish gift-giving to family and friends.
+But it is also characterized by some great customs and decorations.
+For example, many households put up Christmas trees at Christmas and decorate them with baubles, candles or fairy lights and many other decorative elements.
+Many people also decorate their apartments and houses lavishly.
+Santa Claus is an important figure for the festivities.
+The figure can be traced back to St. Nicholas, but it was the Coca-Cola Company that shaped his image today.
+He symbolizes gift-giving at Christmas and is particularly popular with children.
+Long before Christmas, chocolate figures are on sale in every store that sells food.

 ... on New Year's Eve